-The bottom line is this: Preventative maintenance is the key to avoiding emergency plumbing clogs and floods.
-Regular inspection and maintenance will ensure that all plumbing fixtures, drains and pipes are in good working condition, and save you the time and money otherwise spent on an SOS callout.
+The bottom line is this: Preventative maintenance is the key to avoiding emergency septic clogs and floods.
+Regular inspection and maintenance will ensure that all septic fixtures, drains and pipes are in good working condition, and save you the time and money otherwise spent on an SOS callout.

-If you need emergency plumbing in Lakeland FL, contact us at Liberty Plumbing & Septic.
+If you need emergency septic in Lakeland FL, contact us at Liberty Septic.
 Our 20+ years of experience and dedication sets us apart from other companies.
 Give us a call today.